jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 So what can we do with `Option`?
 Why not just use plain nullable type?
 Option is a wrapper so it does not allow directly access wrapped value inside it.
 To access the value, you need to unwrap it first.
 This prevent's from calling a function or accessing a field from something that does not exists.

-We can use `unwrap()` function to get the value inside, but it is not recommende.
+We can use `unwrap()` function to get the value inside, but it is not recommended.
 It is dirty and quick solution for prototyping.

 `unwrap` tries to take value from the `Option` but panics (crash) if there is no value.
 Another way would be using `expect()` function to unwrap with custom error, as in the previous example.